 In a baptism service parents promise to bring their child up within the church family, so it’s important to make a connection with the congregation at St Mary’s as the big day approaches.
 Therefore, as well as booking your baptism date we will also arrange with you a date for a Thanksgiving, usually a few weeks before.
 Here, within one of our regular 10.30am Sunday services, you’ll be asked to come to the front for a prayer which gives thanks to God for the gift of your child.

 Baptism involves some demanding promises, so it’s important to be spiritually ready for the service when it comes.
-A baptism preparation session, usually with Rich, will provide you with space to think through the importance of the words in the service and the meaning of the symbols used.
+A baptism preparation session will provide you with space to think through the importance of the words in the service and the meaning of the symbols used.

 The Baptism Service